 - Drizzle with the oil and generously sprinkle with salt and pepper.
 Using your hands toss the veggies with the oil and salt so they are pretty much covered.

-- Drizzle the Rhubarb shrub syrup over the top of the vegetables and cover loosely with aluminum foil
+- Drizzle the infused vinegar over the top of the vegetables and cover loosely with aluminum foil

 - Serve and enjoy!